 Cooked egg.
-A single cooked egg is great for providing a protein boost for your dog.
+A single-cooked egg is great for providing a protein boost for your dog.

 The next time you're chomping down on popcorn and giving your dog some, remember that it's okay under the right circumstances.
 As long as that popcorn is air-popped and unseasoned, it can be a tasty snack for your canine.
-Remember to ensure it never replaces their regular dog food and always follow the 10% snack rule.
+Remember to ensure it never replaces their regular dog food and always follows the 10% snack rule.

 Can Dogs Eat Microwave Popcorn?

 Microwave popcorn is often high in salt and butter, which can be a problem for some dogs.
-This is a concern, especially for ones with obesity and cardiac conditions.
+This is a concern, especially for those with obesity and cardiac conditions.
 And not to mention, whole and partially popped kernels can pose a choking hazard.